11 Content Distribution Tools to Increase ROI of Every Post

 - Landing Pages and Forms: Tools for creating simple landing pages and sign-up forms to grow your list.

-- The user interface is famously friendly and easy to learn.
+- The user interface is easy to learn, especially for non-technical users.

 - The free plan is very generous, making it a great starting point.